-- March 2023.
-The SLCIDA-CDC completed its annual review of the Disposition of Real Property Guidelines and adopted policies on Compensation, Reimbursement, and Attendance, Whistleblower Policy and Procedures, Defense and Indemnification, and Code of Ethics policies and accepted the Annual Audit for 2022.
-The SLCIDA-CDC also approved a loan in the amount of up to \$25,000 to Cornell Cooperative Extension in St. Lawrence County. - September 2023.
-The SLCIDA-CDC accepted a 2024 Tentative Budget. - October 2023.
-The SLCIDA-CDC adopted the FY2024 Final Budget - December 2023.
-The SLCIDA-CDC completed annual reviews of the Procurement Policy, Conflict of Interest Policy, Investment Policy, and Sexual Harassment Policy.
+March 2024.
+The SLCIDA-CDC completed its annual review of the Disposition of Real Property Guidelines and adopted policies on Compensation, Reimbursement, and Attendance, Whistleblower Policy and Procedures, Defense and Indemnification, and Code of Ethics policies and accepted the Annual Audit for 2023.

+September 2024.
+The SLCIDA-CDC accepted a 2025 Tentative Budget.

+October 2024.
+The SLCIDA-CDC adopted the FY2024 Final Budget and authorized a Five-Year Audit Services Contract.

+December 2024.
+The SLCIDA-CDC completed annual reviews of the Procurement Policy, Conflict of Interest Policy, Investment Policy, and Sexual Harassment Policy and its Assessment of the Effectiveness of Internal Controls.

-USING THIS ANNUAL REPORT
+USING ANNUAL REPORT

-This annual report consists of two parts: Management's Discussion and Analysis and Financial Statements.
-The Financial Statements also include notes that explain in more detail some of the information in the financial statements.
+This annual report consists of two parts: management's discussion and analysis and basic financial statements.
+The basic financial statements also include notes that explain in more detail some of the information in the financial statements.